Mallika Sarabhai

-Mallika Sarabhai (born 9 May 1954) is an activist and Indian classical dancer and actress from Ahmedabad, Gujarat, India.
+Mallika Sarabhai is an Indian classical dancer, activist and actress from Ahmedabad, Gujarat, India.
 Daughter of a classical dancer Mrinalini Sarabhai and space scientist Vikram Sarabhai, Mallika is an accomplished Kuchipudi and Bharatanatyam dancer and performer who has specialized in using the arts for social change and transformation.

-Early life
+Early life and education

-Mallika Sarabhai was born in Ahmedabad, Gujarat, India to Vikram Sarabhai and Mrinalini Sarabhai.
-She completed her MBA from IIM Ahmedabad in 1974 and Doctorate in Organisational Behaviour from the Gujarat University in 1976.
+Mallika Sarabhai was born in Ahmedabad to Vikram Sarabhai and Mrinalini Sarabhai.
+She graduated from the St. Xavier's College, Ahmedabad with a degree in Economics.
+She then completed her MBA from IIM Ahmedabad in 1974 and Doctorate in Organisational Behaviour from the Gujarat University in 1976.
 She is a noted choreographer and dancer and has also acted in a few Hindi, Malayalam, Gujarati and international films.

 Career

-She started to learn dancing when she was young and started her film career in the parallel cinema when she was 15.
+Sarabhai started to learn dancing when she was young and started her film career in the parallel cinema when she was 15.
 Mallika played the role of Draupadi in the Peter Brook's play The Mahabharata.
-Mallika has won many accolades during her long career, the Golden Star Award is one of them, which she won for the Best Dance Soloist, Theatre De Champs Elysees, Paris 1977.
+She has won many accolades during her long career, the Golden Star Award is one of them, which she won for the Best Dance Soloist, Theatre De Champs Elysees, Paris 1977.
 As well as a dancer, Sarabhai is a social activist.
 She manages the Darpana Academy of Performing Arts located at Ahmedabad, a centre for the arts and for the use of arts as a language for behaviour change.

-Performance
+Films

+She acted in a Gujarati movie titled "Mena Gurjari" released on 30 August 1975.
+Rajiv was her hero in that movie.
+Movie was based upon a Gujarati Folklore.

-She acted in the Hindi movie titled Himalay Se Ooncha that was released in 1975.
-The movie which had Sunil Dutt as the hero, did not do very well at the box office.
-In 1986 she acted in the Basu Chatterji directed movie titled Sheesha opposite super star Mithun Chakraborty.
+She acted in the Prakash Mehra's Himalay Se Ooncha opposite Sunil Dutt which was released in 1975.
+In 1986, she acted in the Basu Chatterji's directed movie titled Sheesha opposite Mithun Chakraborty.